You are here

 On September 20, 2013, CAC filed a merits-stage amicus curiae brief in support of the government.
-This brief demonstrates that the D.C.
-Circuit’s decision is inconsistent with the Constitution’s structure, text and history.
-As our brief explains, the Framers of the Constitution adopted the Recess Appointments Clause to ensure that the President could make temporary appointments to the Executive and Judicial Branches when the Senate was unavailable to provide its advice and consent.
+Our brief demonstrated that the D.C.
+Circuit’s decision was inconsistent with the Constitution’s structure, text and history.
+As our brief explained, the Framers of the Constitution adopted the Recess Appointments Clause to ensure that the President could make temporary appointments to the Executive and Judicial Branches when the Senate was unavailable to provide its advice and consent.
 When the Framers drafted the Constitution, they created a strong, independent Executive Branch that would be led by a single President.
 The President was given responsibility for executing the nation’s laws and (unlike the Senate) was required to “be on duty continuously.”
 The Framers recognized that the President would need subordinate officers to aid him in this responsibility, and gave the President the authority to appoint these officers (and federal judges) with the advice and consent of the Senate.
 To ensure that the President could continue to make appointments even when the Senate was not available to provide its advice and consent, the Framers adopted the Recess Appointments Clause.

-Contrary to the D.C.
+Our brief also demonstrated that, contrary to the D.C.
 Circuit’s interpretation, the Recess Appointments Clause allows the President to make recess appointments during both inter-session and intra-session recesses of the Senate, and to make them to any vacancies that exist during the recess.
-Any other interpretation would undermine the core purpose of the Clause.
-Moreover, where, as here, the Senate announces that for more than a month it will be holding only pro forma sessions, at which “no business [will be] conducted,” and the Senate has indicated that it is not available to provide advice and consent on presidential nominations, the Senate is functionally unavailable to provide its advice and consent, and the President may exercise his recess appointment authority.
-CAC’s brief urges the Court to uphold the President’s exercise of that authority, and reverse the D.C.
+Any other interpretation would have undermined the core purpose of the Clause.
+Moreover, where, as here, the Senate announced that for more than a month it would be holding only pro forma sessions, at which “no business [would be] conducted,” and the Senate indicated that it was not available to provide advice and consent on presidential nominations, the Senate was functionally unavailable to provide its advice and consent, and the President may exercise his recess appointment authority.
+CAC’s brief urged the Court to uphold the President’s exercise of that authority, and reverse the D.C.
 Circuit’s decision.

 The Supreme Court heard oral argument in Canning on Monday, January 13, 2014.